Our volunteers are ordinary people doing extraordinary things!

 From school fairs, concerts and marathons to multi-day music festivals, motocross, mountain biking and car racing, St John is there providing quality medical and health services.

-For a patient experiencing medical emergency or trauma, you make the difference – the difference between pain and relief, fear and reassurance, worry and confidence.
+For a patient experiencing a medical emergency or trauma, you make the difference – the difference between pain and relief, fear and reassurance, worry and confidence.

 How it works